LiaScript/docs/README.md

                                  --{{0}}--
 Ordered list start with a number and a dot.
-As you can see from the example, the number does not count at the moment, the generated list will always count by the order of appearance.
+As you can see from the example, the numbering is important, n contrast to the github flavored Markdown.
+This way you can separate lists, add something in between, make use of animations and effects.
 And it is also possible to mix lists with other lists and elements freely.

 Markdown-format: